Sonia-96/MyStudyNotes/Java&Web/Web.md

 ## Output / Debugging

-Usually we use`logcat` panel to see the output messages.
+Usually we use`logcat` panel to see the output messages for android app.

 - `Log.i("information")`: post useful information
 - `Log.d("tag", "message")`: send your own debug messages.  `tag` is used to filter messages, e.g. `CC:mainActivity`.
 "CC" is to get only my message, "mainActivity" is to get only messages from main activity

 Warning, when you filter based on a “tag”, you will not see system exception messages.

-// TODO: difference between Log and sout? why we use log
+Q: Why don't we use sout for android app?

+A: Because there's no console for sout to send message. (though on the emulator and most devices, sout gets redirected to LogCat and printed using `Log.i()`.
+This may not be true on very old or custom Android versions.)

 ## UI and Worker Threads